tsundokul/Avira-CommandLine/README.md

 </h1>
 <h1 align="center"><img src="https://i.imgur.com/GUoMpLi.png"></h1>

-Under normal conditions you need Avira installed to run the command line antivirus.
+Under normal conditions you need Avira installed to run the command line antivirus.<br />
 But you do not need to install Avira antivirus for use script.
+Really recommended run in to a empty folder.<br />
 The Script `requires privileges`, and `Avira.key` file in root directory.

-Really recommended run in to a empty folder

 <details>